-To de-select a particular feature, navigate to it in the tree control, using the keystrokes shown above, or by clicking on the feature with the mouse.
-Then push Spacebar or right click on the feature with the mouse.
-A menu will pop up, as shown here:
+To de-select or select a particular feature, navigate to it in the tree control using the keystrokes listed above, or click on the feature with your mouse.
+Then right click on the feature or hit the Spacebar.
+The pop-up menu appears, as shown:

 The pop-up menu contains these choices:

-If you bring up the pop-up menu for a feature and decide that you do not want to change it, you can dismiss the pop-up by striking the Escape key.
-Either Escape or Enter will dismiss the menu, but Enter may change whether the feature is to be installed.
+If you open the pop-up menu for a feature and decide that you do not want to change it, you can dismiss the pop-up using the Escape key and be sure of making no change.
+In contrast, dismissing the pop-up menu with the Enter key confirms the currently selected option, which may change whether the feature is to be installed.

-When you are done making your selections, click the Next button, or type Alt+N, to continue.
+When you are done making your selections, click Next (or type Alt+N) to continue.